 Bentota to Kandy is a very popular activity and a large number of travellers book this activity with us.
 Bentota is the most popular beach resort on the island and half of the beach holiday lovers choose west coast beach resort for their beach holidays.
 It is a habit of a large number of beach holiday lovers to engage in occasion sightseeing tours and Kandy is one popular station for their day trips.
 Kandy is the cultural hub of Sri Lanka and most importantly it is packed with many interesting places travellers.

 Sri Lanka beach holiday in Bentota and west coast

 Just the beach holidays is the another most common holiday pattern booked by travellers in Sri Lanka, with this method, travellers opt for only a beach holiday package but then they undertake excursions to visit important cultural, historical, natural and other important tourist attractions.

-What is the best route to reach Kandy from Bentota?
+What is the best route to Kandy from Bentota and vice-versa?

-Route No1: (Bentota-Welipenna-Kadawatha-Kandy) the route via southern expressway is the most convenient route to go to Kandy from Bentota, and the drive takes around 4 hours, however, the stops in between Kandy and Bentota is not calculated.
+By far this is most popular route on this trip (Bentota-Welipenna-Kadawatha-Kandy), the route via southern expressway is the most convenient route to go to Kandy from Bentota, and the drive takes around 4 hours, however, the stops in between Kandy and Bentota are not calculated.
 The distance to cover on this route is 180 km.
-The timing of the trip is calculated based on road transport by a private vehicle.
+The timing of the trip is calculated based on transport by a private vehicle.

-Route No2: (Bentota-Colombo-Kadawatha-Kandy) the first lef of the journey from Bentota to Colombo on Galle-Colombo highway and the second part of the journey on Colombo-Kandy main road.
+(Bentota-Colombo-Kadawatha-Kandy) the first leg of the journey from Bentota to Colombo on Galle-Colombo highway and the second part of the journey on Colombo-Kandy main road.
 The distance to cover is similar to the route no1, however, the journey takes around 5 hours due to the heavy traffic on the road.
 The timing of the trip is calculated based on road transport by a private vehicle.